Armenian Australians

 Armenian Australians refers to Australians of Armenian national background or descent.
 They have become one of the key Armenian diasporas around the world and among the largest in the English-speaking world.

 While the Armenian community in Australia is relatively recent compared to other Armenian diasporas, Australia's economic prosperity over the last couple of decades has attracted many skilled Armenian migrants.
 The official relationship between Australia and Armenia started on 26 December 1991, and diplomatic relations were established on 15 January 1992.

 Overview

-The influx of Armenians into Australia has come from many different Diaspora countries; these countries include Armenia, Egypt, Iran, Lebanon, Syria, Jordan, Israel, Turkey, Ethiopia, and India.
+The influx of Armenians into Australia has come from many different Diaspora countries; these countries include Armenia, Egypt, Iran, Lebanon, Syria, Jordan, Israel, Turkey, Ethiopia, Singapore, and India.

 Today the Australo-Armenian community includes members born in up to and over 43 different countries.
-The main concentration of Armenians in Sydney are in the City of Ryde (12,000 – 15,000) followed by City of Willoughby and City of Warringah.
+The main concentration of Armenians in Sydney are in the City of Ryde, followed by the City of Willoughby, and the City of Warringah.
 Smaller communities exist in Adelaide, Brisbane, and Perth.